m-vo/contao-facebook-import/README.md

 posts and events, see what got imported or hide certain elements head to the respective posts / events child views of your Facebook node.

+Images are being imported separately from the textual contents in the background.
+Their import happens in chunks and is prioritized over updating the textual content.
+You'll see images appearing in the elements as soon they have been scraped.

 **Frontend**